-- 34. CM 25-03 is in force to minimise the incidental mortality of birds and mammals during trawl fishing.
-Measures include developing gear configurations which minimise the chance of birds encountering the net, and the prohibition of discharge of offal and discards during the shooting and hauling of trawl gear. - 35.
-Longline fishing is conducted in accordance with CMs 24-02 and 25-02 for the protection of birds so that hook lines sink beyond the reach of birds as soon as possible after being put in the water.
+34. CM 25-03 is in force to minimise the incidental mortality of birds and mammals during trawl fishing.
+Measures include developing gear configurations which minimise the chance of birds encountering the net, and the prohibition of discharge of offal and discards during the shooting and hauling of trawl gear.

+35. Longline fishing is conducted in accordance with CMs 24-02 and 25-02 for the protection of birds so that hook lines sink beyond the reach of birds as soon as possible after being put in the water.
 Between them, these measures specify the weight requirements for different longline configurations and the use of streamer lines and a bird exclusion device to discourage birds from accessing the bait during setting and hauling.
-If three birds are caught in any one season, fishing during the season extension is to cease immediately for that vessel.
+A core fishing season and season extensions are specified in CM 41-08.
+If three seabirds are caught during the season extension by a vessel, fishing during the season extension is to cease immediately for that vessel.